PNC220 - Practical Nursing Clinical

 Students are required to:

-- Wear a Seneca college picture ID clip-on from the one card office
+· Have a Seneca college picture ID clip-on from the one card office.
+Some agencies also require agency-specific identification cards.

-Students are responsible for costs related to transportation and parking at the assigned clinical agency.
+Students are responsible for all costs related to transportation and parking at the assigned clinical agency.

 |A+||90% to 100%|